hustbill/contact-service-go/issues.md

     [issue1]. add model for contacts
     [issue2]. add "post/list/get/put" handler for contact
-    [issue3]. add automated test cases for contacts
+    [issue3]. add automated test cases for contacts [issue4]. use Google API to verify the correctness of contact address
 ## Completed list